 Jaques Fath, the Self-Taught Designer who Took Paris by Storm.December 3, 2019

 Jaques Fath was one of the leading midcentury Parisian couturiers.
-His designs were dramatic and perfect for tall, slender women with panache.
+An innovative designer, his clothes were dramatic and perfect for tall, slender women with panache.
 His clothes are the perfect, fairytale fantasy, looking just like an illustration come to life.
 He dressed Hollywood stars Greta Garbo, Rita Hayworth and Ava Gardner, as well as Eva Peron.

 Initially, at his father’s request, Jaques Fath studied book keeping and business law.
 He had a brief career in this area.
 But when, at the age of 21, he was spotted by the film director Léonide Moguy, and cast in one of his films, Fath enrolled in drama school.
 He also became Moguy’s lover.